Troubled Boeing signals it may raise up to $25 billion to shore up finances

 Boeing's securities filings Tuesday are called shelf registrations, which indicate that a company has the ability to raise funds without committing to doing anything.

-The company also said that it entered into a $10 billion supplemental credit agreement with several leading U.S. banks.
+The company also said that it entered into a $10 billion supplemental credit agreement with several leading U.S. banks to provide near-term liquidity.

+Fitch Ratings said the announcements increase Boeing's financial flexibility and ease near-term liquidity concerns.
+Management’s ability to tap capital sources other than debt “will help alleviate downgrade risks” by improving the prospects for paying off debt that matures in 2025 and 2026, Fitch said.

+Standard & Poor's said last week it was considering cutting Boeing’s credit rating.

-Shares of The Boeing Co, based in Arlington, Virginia, rose less than 1% Tuesday.
+Shares of The Boeing Co, based in Arlington, Virginia, rose 2% in afternoon trading Tuesday.